bournecreative/CSVParser/README.md

 - [x] Better description of project objective in readme
 - [] Parse out the returned JSON into a table that looks good
 - [] Improve ui state when dragging items into drop target
+- [] Create a skeleton overlay for the content section while processing CSV
 - [] Improve iconography for error messages and chart
+- [] Add loading symbol to button to show processing for large csv files
+- [] Show progress bar for csv processing